sionpixley/PolyNode/README.md

 - Angular 18.2.4
 - pnpm 9.10.0

+### Building on AIX

+Run the POSIX shell script `./scripts/aix/bundle`.
+This script will build PolyNode's source code for Power ISA 64-bit (with and without the GUI), and bundle the artifacts as separate .tar.gz files.

 ### Building on Linux

 Run the POSIX shell script `./scripts/linux/bundle`.
-This script will build PolyNode's source code for x64 and ARM64 (with and without the GUI), and bundle them as separate .tar.xz files.
+This script will build PolyNode's source code for x64 and ARM64 (with and without the GUI), and bundle the artifacts as separate .tar.xz files.

 ### Building on macOS

-macOS has a Zsh script (`./scripts/mac/bundle`) that builds and notarizes PolyNode's source code for x64 and ARM64 (with and without the GUI), and bundles them as separate .tar.gz files.
-If you don't need to distribute the executables, then you don't need the notarization step.
+macOS has a Zsh script (`./scripts/mac/bundle`) that builds and notarizes PolyNode's source code for x64 and ARM64 (with and without the GUI), and bundles the artifacts as separate .tar.gz files.
+If you don't need to distribute the binaries, then you don't need the notarization step.
 Just edit the bundle script and set the `sign` variable to `0`.

 ### Building on Windows

 Run the batchfile `.\scripts\win\bundle.cmd`.
-This batchfile will build PolyNode's source code for x64 and ARM64 (with and without the GUI), and bundle them as separate .zip files.
+This batchfile will build PolyNode's source code for x64 and ARM64 (with and without the GUI), and bundle the artifacts as separate .zip files.

 ## Future development